 This list is essentially your “Customer Journey Map” you may create when reviewing your customer experience branding.
 Rather than taking the perspective of what your target audience currently experiences, we recommend you start by keeping this broad and considering what other contact points are available (even if you don’t use them)?

 By thinking about every phase of the customer life cycle, you can s ensure that you aren’t focusing solely on the front-end of a relationship but considering all points of contact throughout your target audience’s experience.

 Below you’ll see a simple map that showcases three common touchpoint categories along the customer cycle.

-Step 2: Prioritize your touchpoints.
+Step 2: Prioritize your brand touchpoints.